insideClaw/series/README.md

 A bash script for automating selection and playing of series.
 Why have to remember which episode of a series to watch next...

+## Windows-only prerequisite:
+1. Download and install CygWin from the official site https://www.cygwin.com/
+2. Install a player (I prefer PotPlayer for this) in a location without spaces (support for that is to be added, some day), such as C:/ProgramFiles/PotPlayer - new directory, no spaces.
+3. Launch a CygWin terminal

 ## Install:
 1. Download and extract to a suitable place for the script.
 Example: ~/scripts/series/
 2. In a terminal, run: